prototypefund/reproducible-website/_docs/archives.md

 content in the order returned by the filesystem which is [likely to be different on every run]({{ "/docs/stable-inputs/" | prepend: site.baseurl }}).

-With version 1.28, GNU Tar has gained `--sort=name` option which will sort filenames in a locale independent manner:
+With version 1.28, GNU Tar has gained the `--sort=name` option which will sort filenames in a locale independent manner:

 {% highlight sh %}